markgw/pimlico/docs/guides/multistage_module.rst

 You can specify any of the outputs of any of the stages to be provided as an output to the multistage module.
 Use the `output_connections` parameter when defining the stage.

-This parameter should be a list of instances of :cls:~`pimlico.core.modules.multistage.ModuleOutputConnection`.
+This parameter should be a list of instances of :class:`~pimlico.core.modules.multistage.ModuleOutputConnection`.
 Just like with input connections, if you don't specify otherwise, the multistage module's output will have the same name as the output from the stage module.
 But you can override this when giving the output connection.